Take our follow-up survey on the wellbeing of architecture students today!

 Our first survey and focus groups with architecture students conducted in 2021 generated important insights on the wellbeing of people studying architecture in Australia.
 This second survey will enable the research team to track changes in the wellbeing of architecture students over the last two years.

-The survey will ask about study-related wellbeing, your sense of professional identity, perceptions of support, and the impact of architectural study culture and practices on your mental wellbeing.
+The survey asked about study-related wellbeing, your sense of professional identity, perceptions of support, and the impact of architectural study culture and practices on your mental wellbeing.

-This survey is for everyone studying architecture, including bachelors, masters and postgraduate students.
+This survey was for everyone studying architecture, including bachelors, masters and postgraduate students.

 This follow-up survey is an important component of the research project.
 It builds on the knowledge established through the first survey and focus groups, and on earlier work undertaken by others.
 The project is funded by the Australian Research Council (LP190100926), and has been approved by the Monash University Human Research Ethics Committee (Project ID: 36237).